bsdrks/graaf/README.md

 ### Floyd-Warshall

-The Floyd-Warshall algorithm finds the shortest paths between all pairs of vertices in a weighted digraph.
+The Floyd-Warshall algorithm finds the shortest paths between all pairs of vertices in an arc-weighted digraph.

 - The [`distances`](https://docs.rs/graaf/latest/graaf/algo/floyd_warshall/fn.distances.html) function finds the shortest distances.